-- b. does not exceed one year's duration (including any time enrolled prior to application for assistance), - c. is specifically intended to assist the professional in becoming relicensed in that specific profession, and if completed can realistically be expected to result in such relicensing.
+- a. is part of the individual's employability plan by the agency, - b. does not exceed one year's duration (including any time enrolled prior to application for assistance). - c. is specifically intended to assist the professional in becoming relicensed in that specific profession, and if completed can realistically be expected to result in such relicensing.
 The training may only be available to individuals who are employed. - 13.
 A refugee offered suitable employment is required to accept, without regard to whether such job would interrupt a program of services planned or in progress, unless the refugee is currently participating in a program in progress of on-the-job training, or vocational training that is being carried out as part of an approved employability plan.